libfuse/pyfuse3/rst/general.rst

 attributes of an inode, opening a (file) inode for reading or writing or listing the contents of a (directory) inode.

+pyfuse3 uses asynchronous I/O using Trio_.
+If you have not yet used Trio before, please read the `Trio tutorial`_ first.

 An instance of the operations class is passed to `pyfuse3.init` to mount the file system.
-To enter the request handling loop, run `pyfuse3.main`.
+To enter the request handling loop, run `pyfuse3.main` in a trio event loop.
 This function will return when the file system should be unmounted again, which is done by calling `pyfuse3.close`.

 All character data (directory entry names, extended attribute names and values, symbolic link targets etc) are passed as `bytes` and must